alex1115alex/Wearables-Telescope/README.md

 ### TinyPICO

-This is an ESP32 derivative with a few key features:
+This is an ESP32 devboard with a few key features:

 * Built-in support for battery usage and charging
 * Super power-efficient AND has a very stable voltage output
 * Freaking tiny

 Get one at https://www.tinypico.com/buy

+## NOTE: EXTREMELY IMPORTANT!
+DO NOT SKIP!

+Make sure you buy the original TinyPico, which uses a chip (ESP-PICO-D4) based on the original ESP32.
+Why?
+The original ESP32 has an integrated DAC, which is what we use to output a composite video stream to our microdisplay.

+Do not buy a TinyS2!
+It is based on the ESP32-S2 and is single-core only.
+Do not buy a TinyS3!
+It is based on the ESP32-S3 and does NOT have an integrated DAC.

 ### Beam splitting cube prism